June 23, 2012

-Veterans of the War of 1812 Bicentennial Monument
+War of 1812 Bicentennial Monument

-Washington State Society U.S. Daughters of 1812
+by the Washington State Society United States Daughters of 1812

-What happened to the Veterans of the War of 1812 who died in Washington Territory?
+What happened to the Veterans of the War of 1812 Who Died in Washington Territory?

 Who were the Veterans of the War of 1812 who died in Washington?

-I directed this question to the Washington State Department of Veteran Affairs and they had no record of Veterans of the War of 1812 who died in our state.
-However, they did want a copy of the list should one be created.
-Next we wrote to the Washington Secretary of State's Office in Olympia and requested that a Commission be established to identify these veterans and honor them.
+Linda directed this question to the Washington State Department of Veteran Affairs and they had no record of Veterans of the War of 1812 who died in our state.
+Nevertheless, they did want a copy of the list should one be created.
+Next she wrote to the Washington Secretary of State's Office in Olympia and requested that a Commission be established to identify these veterans and honor them.
 The reply from the Secretary of State's Office stated that since Washington was not even a territory during the War of 1812 there were no reasonable grounds to establish a commission.
-However, they did offer the assistance of the State Archives for research.
-They also referred us to the Washington State History Museum in Tacoma but we received a similar rebuff from them.
+However, they did offer the assistance of the State Archives for research purposes.
+They also referred the researchers to the Washington State History Museum in Tacoma but a similar rebuff was received from them.
 It became apparent that it was up to the members of the U.S.D.
 1812 to do the research and host a Bicentennial event without the participation of the State of Washington.
-With the help of member, Marilyn Morrison, and her husband, Homer, both seasoned researchers, we began looking for the veterans.
+With the help of member, Marilyn Morrison, and her husband, Homer, both seasoned researchers, they began looking for the veterans.

-Where to start looking?
+Where did they start looking?

-How did we create a systematic search?
+How did the researchers create a systematic search?

 Who made the list?